lagima/framework/README.md

 # Usage

-Not much documentation at this stage might do it later when I get some time but use the following content in your `index.php` to start with
+Not much documentation at this stage, might do it later when I get some time but use the following content in your `index.php` to start with

 ```
 <?